aspectran/aspectran.github.io/_pages/en/docs/aspectow/configuration-guide.md

 </properties>
 ```

-- `maven.compiler.parameters`: Must be set to `true` for Aspectran to dynamically recognize method argument names at runtime.
+- `maven.compiler.parameters`: Must be set to `true` for Aspectran to dynamically recognize method parameter names at runtime.
-- `maven.compiler.release`: Specifies the Java version to compile the project with.
+- `maven.compiler.release`: Specifies the Java version used to compile the project.

 ### 3.2.
 Core Build Plugins

-The core plugins place the built artifacts into the standard structure within the `/app` directory, clearly separating application code from external libraries.
-The following are the actual settings from the `aspectow-todo-webapp` example project.
+Core plugins position built artifacts into standard locations under `/app`, clearly separating application code from external libraries.
+The following shows the actual setup from the `aspectow-todo-webapp` sample project:

-- **`maven-jar-plugin`**: Compiles and packages the current project's source code to generate the application JAR file in the `app/lib/ext/` directory.
+- **`maven-jar-plugin`**: Compiles and packages source code to generate the application JAR file inside `app/lib/ext/`.
   ```xml
   <plugin>
       <artifactId>maven-jar-plugin</artifactId>